 If you’re looking for more reliable data to figure out how popular your competitors are, then being able to see how much traffic they’re getting to their website is key.

 SimilarWeb reveals the amount of traffic to your chosen site and also provides a breakdown by channel.
-Use this data as a hint to where it could be worth placing some ads or at least have a presence.
+Use this data as a hint to where it could be worth placing some ads or having more presence.

 You can uncover a whole load of information with this tool and even compare traffic for several competitors.
-There’s a free package which is, of course, limited in its functions but still provides you with three months of web traffic data.
+There’s a free package that, while limited in its functions, still provides three months of web traffic data.
 Super useful!

 A round up of insights, trends, and tips on the world of content marketing